fargeo/archesguides/_pages/configuration.md

 ### Email/Account Configuration
 - **Default group:** Setting the value of 'USER_SIGNUP_GROUP' will adjust the default group that a newly created user is put into if another group is not specified.

--**Postgre User:** You can set 'PG_SUPERUSER' and 'PG_SUPERUSER_PW' to define the credentials for a Postgre superuser within your database.
+- **Postgre User:** You can set 'PG_SUPERUSER' and 'PG_SUPERUSER_PW' to define the credentials for a Postgre superuser within your database.
 Database superusers bypass all permission checks and have access to the underlying structure of the database, so it's best to limit Superusers to only highly trusted users.

 - **Password settings:** Under 'AUTH_PASSWORD_VALIDATORS' are a number of different validators that control password requirements.
 You can add, remove, or adjust them to determine how strong of a password is required for users.